 There were also four administrators before him.
 Their ideas didn’t work, either.

-Neffenger testified this morning (starts about 40 minutes into this riveting video) before the House Homeland Security Committee, and because that hearing was public it is most likely that nothing interesting was said.
+Neffenger testified this morning before the House Homeland Security Committee, and because that hearing was public it is most likely that nothing interesting was said.
 So far, though, I have only gotten through Chairman McCaul’s opening remarks, in which he expressed concern about the agency but also confidence that Neffenger should be able to “turn this ship around.”
 Because he’s an admiral.
 Get it?